joeybaker/wheelhouse-resource/README.md

 ## Changelog

+### 0.2.17
+Our hack for backbone-associations was `set`ing silently.
+This meant that change events and `previousAttributes()` would fail to work.
+This no longer sets silently.
+Apparently, to no ill effect.

 ### 0.2.16
 * querystring are no longer considered to be a valid part of the collection's name.
 This means that if your collection urls were depending on query strings, they'll break.
 * it's now possible to pass `omit` and `pick` params in the url to respectively limit the returned data.